darbinreyes/subparprogrammer/web/udemy_web_bootcamp/MDN_canvas_tutorial.md

 See here for styling the canvas. https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_usage

 Suddenly my canvas CSS started working.
 Maybe it was a caching problem?

+ANS: Yes it was a caching problem.
+I determined this be opening my index.html in safari after noticing that my CSS changes were not taking effect in chrome.
+Reloading the page and opening a new tab in chrome does not fix the problem.

+FIX: In chrome, do a full reload using **shift+cmd+r**.

-**Next time use element inspector to debug this, look at the CSS."
+**Next time use element inspector to debug this, look at the CSS.**

 ## 1. Basic usage
 ## 2. Drawing shapes